• Skip to primary navigation

 Gathered ingredients for making chocolate peanut butter pudding.

-• Dates: most recipes on the internet use either brown sugar or maple syrup to sweeten the pudding, but I like to use dates.
+• Medjool dates: most recipes on the internet use either brown sugar or maple syrup to sweeten the pudding, but I like to use dates.
 They thicken the pudding and are high in fiber, compared to other sweeteners.

-• Peanut butter: use natural peanut butter with no added sugars or oil for best results.
+• Peanut butter: use creamy natural peanut butter with no added sugars or oil for best results.

-• Cocoa powder: I use dutch processed cocoa powder because it adds a rich chocolate flavor, but you can also use cacao powder.
+• Cocoa powder: I use Dutch-processed cocoa powder because it adds a rich chocolate flavor.
+It's the best for both chocolate pudding and hot chocolate without milk.

 • Salt: a little salt goes a long way here.
 It deepens the flavors of the cacao powder.

-1. To a saucepan, add coconut milk and bring to a boil.
+To a saucepan, add oat milk and bring to a boil.
 Once it starts to simmer, remove it from the heat and add the pitted dates.
 Soak for 10 minutes.

 Mixing milk and cacao powder with a wooden whisk from a saucepan.